datafold-dev/datafold/README.rst

    limitation of ``PyDMD`` is that it only processes single coherent time series, see `PyDMD issue 86 <https://github.com/mathLab/PyDMD/issues/86>`__.
-The DMD models that are directly included in *datafold* utilize the functionality of the data structure ``TSCDataFrame`` and can therefore process an arbitrary number of time series - in an extreme case only snapshot pairs.
+The DMD models that are directly included in *datafold* utilize the functionality of the data structure ``TSCDataFrame`` and can therefore process multiple time series - in an extreme case only snapshot pairs.

 * `PySINDy <https://pysindy.readthedocs.io/en/latest/>`__ specializes on a *sparse* identification of dynamical systems to infer governing equations.

 Contributing